akremer/money-open-exchange-rates/README.markdown

-# Money Open Exchange Rates
+# Money Open Exchange Rates with Redis Cache

 A gem that calculates the exchange rate using published rates from [open-exchange-rates](http://josscrowcroft.github.com/open-exchange-rates/)